NHL expects salary cap to rise to at least $84M

 "Feedback has been minimal," said Steve McArdle, NHL executive vice president of digital media and strategic planning.
 "We have not heard -- in live-game situations -- complaints about the performance of the puck.
 In fact, we've heard very little coming out of a lot of game experiences.
 So we're happy about that."

-McArdle said the league has offered the puck to certain teams to practice with and that "feedback has been minimal" from players.
+McArdle said the league has offered the puck to certain teams to use during practice.

 NHL officials have gone through extensive testing to ensure that the feel of the puck is not compromised.
 The NHL fired it out of a machine at 170 mph -- including angles on the corner of the crossbar -- and reported that the puck held up.